eddiesigner/galerie-docs/docs/src/basics/README.md

 * Subscription tiers: Free, Monthly and Yearly
 * Cancel and continue subscription links
 * Option to edit billing info
-* Support for the following currencies: USD, AUD, CAD, EUR, GBP, INR
+* Support for all the currencies
 * Conceal all the Members links and buttons if the option is disabled in the Ghost Admin

 ## Help And Support